thomasw/djproxy/README.md

 # djproxy

-djproxy is class-based generic view HTTP proxy for Django.
+djproxy is a class-based generic view reverse HTTP proxy for Django.

 ## Contributing